oceanprotocol-archive/predict-eth/examples/ready-submit-eth-ocean-data-linear-model.md

 base = pd.merge(base, df_tech_amazon, how='inner', on='Date') # add 'df_tech_amazon' to base
 ```

-In Data Science gathering the data is always a very labor intensive process.
+Ready to start the analysis!
+As you can see in Data Science gathering the data is quite a labor intensive process.

 In this section we have achieved a lot:
 - Explained in detail how to get a true ETH price from ccxt
 - Gathered and processed four technology stock predictors for ETH
-- Created the base DataFrame, that contains all the raw data for our analysis
+- Created the base DataFrame, which contains all the raw data for our analysis

 Good job!